Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Inflammation

 Healthline says (reviewed by Seunggu Han, MD): “Inflammation refers to your body’s process of fighting against things that harm it, such as infections, injuries, and toxins, in an attempt to heal itself.
-When something damages your cells, your body releases chemicals that trigger a response from your immune system.
+When something damages your cells, your body releases chemicals that trigger an immune response.
 This response includes the release of antibodies and proteins, as well as increased blood flow to the damaged area.
 The whole process usually lasts for a few hours or days in the case of acute inflammation.
 Chronic inflammation happens when this response lingers, leaving your body in a constant state of alert.
-Over time, chronic inflammation may have a negative impact on your tissues and organs.
+Over time, chronic inflammation may harm your tissues and organs.
 Some research suggests that chronic inflammation could also play a role in a range of conditions, from cancer to asthma.”

 Inflammatory Foods

-- Processed foods (products with additives and preservatives; genetically modified foods; or anything else not in its whole, natural form)
+Processed foods (products with additives and preservatives; genetically modified foods; or anything else not in their whole, natural form)

 If I don’t eat those inflammatory foods, then….

-- If you need fiber, substitute grains for beans or dark leafy greens.
+If you need fiber, eat beans or dark leafy greens instead of processed grains.

-- If you need calcium or vitamin d, substitute dairy for dark leafy greens.
+If you need calcium or vitamin D, eat dark leafy greens instead of dairy.

-- If you need protein, substitute the protein supplement shake for lean meat, eggs, fish, nuts, etc. Please note that the plant-based option is the least inflammatory in most bodies.
+If you need protein, eat lean meat, eggs, fish, nuts, and other protein-rich foods instead of drinking a protein shake.
+Please note that the plant-based option is the least inflammatory in most bodies.

 Deficiency

-The body is made up of 2 main systems, core and peripheral.
-The core system is the engine, and it has very specific demands to maintain of state of homeostasis (the perfect balance of being in terms of effectiveness and efficiency).
-The peripheral system handles the adaptive software to manage behaviors, compensations, toxins, or compromises of our natural processes and operation of our biological clock.
-It helps the body manage periods of fasting and stress and day-to-day physical hacks.
-It can also help the employee assigned to the midnight shift adapt her biological clock to meet her basic needs….even if it's beyond ideal.
+The body is composed of 2 central systems: the core and the peripheral.
+The core system—the engine—has particular demands to maintain homeostasis (the perfect balance between effectiveness and efficiency).
+The peripheral system supports adaptive software that manages behaviors, compensations, toxins, and compromises of our natural processes, as well as the operation of our biological clock.
+It helps the body manage periods of fasting and stress, as well as day-to-day physical hacks.
+It can also help the employee assigned to the midnight shift adapt her biological clock to meet her basic needs… even if it's not ideal.
 It’s important to note that just because the body can adapt, it doesn’t mean it’s sustainable or ideal.
 The body will always try to steer you back to its original processes.
-Long story, short: Yes, you can survive on periods without food but consider how the body may compensate (and it may not help your health goals).
+Long story, short: Yes, you can survive on periods without food, but consider how the body may compensate (and it may not help your health goals).

 Starved or Stuffed

-You never want to starve (can lead to the compensating, deficient state described above) or stuffed (your body may hold onto more than it needs or convert even the extra good stuff into fat, triglycerides, etc.
+You never want to starve (which can lead to the compensatory, deficient state described above) or be stuffed (your body may hold onto more than it needs or convert even the extra good stuff into fat, triglycerides, etc.).

 Specific Food Approach